szepiz/tarkov-quest-data/README.md

 ## What's in observed/

-Every quest a single PvE, USEC profile could see on 2026-08-10 and -11, across all eleven traders.
-304 records: 193 completed, 106 active, 4 failed, 1 locked.
+Every quest a single PvE, USEC profile could see, across all eleven traders, from 2026-08-10 onward.
+305 records: 193 completed, 107 active, 4 failed, 1 locked.

 That's not the same as complete.
 A quest gated behind an unfinished quest, or behind a loyalty level not yet reached, never appears on screen at all, so no trader in there is complete in the absolute sense.
-Eight traders had their whole visible list captured.
-Three couldn't: Ragman (LL4 not reached), the BTR Driver (no trader tab exists, so only the active quest is ever visible), and the Lightkeeper (not unlocked, kept as an empty file on purpose so you can tell "nobody looked" from "there was nothing to see").
+Seven traders had their whole visible list captured.
+Four couldn't: Ragman (LL4 not reached), the BTR Driver (no trader tab exists, so only the active quest is ever visible), the Lightkeeper (not unlocked, kept as an empty file on purpose so you can tell "nobody looked" from "there was nothing to see"), and Peacekeeper, whose LL4 tab opened after it was collected and has not been read since.

-Graded against those 304 records: **wiki 698 of 731 (95%)**, tarkov.dev 893 of
+Graded against those 305 records: **wiki 700 of 733 (95%)**, tarkov.dev 895 of
-1021 (87%), SPT 458 of 546 (84%), the overlay 2 of 3.
+1023 (87%), SPT 460 of 548 (84%), the overlay 2 of 3.

 Five quests exist in the game and in none of the four sources: Therapist's *Fall Ailment* and *The Tarkov Butcher*, and Peacekeeper's *Hiking*, *Secret Message*